 A third choice is to bracket the letter by an extra space and indent the letter.
 Here is an example from my upcoming collection of modern fairy tales:

 Inside she found a pink pocket notebook with her name written in the curly script of a romance novel etched across the front and a letter.

 My mom thought you might like to have this.
 I’m still learning.
 Please forgive any unflattering lines.
 You have been one of my favorite people to draw ever since I ran into you in the hospital hallway.
-The old woman at the fairy tale museum helped me put this notebook together.
-Now only the people we want to can see the drawings.
-She says if you don’t want the books she’ll take them.
+Only the people we want to can open the notebook to see the drawings.
 Congratulations on your new job.

 Thoroughly confused, Kelly glanced at the framed drawing from the only Nazar she’d ever met before picking up the tiny, pink notebook.